-Inspect everything you can, from USB connection, headphone jacks, power cord input to what you can reach and test.
-Buying a device, which will cause troubles with simple launching to network via cable or data transfer is certainly not worth doing.
+Inspect everything you can, from the USB connection, headphone jacks, power cord input to what you can reach and test.
+Buying a device, which will cause troubles with simple launching to the network via cable or data transfer is certainly not worth doing.

 10. Check a camera

-It is probably not the most important feature, but if you like to make video calls, it would be hard to survive without well-functioning webcam.
+It is probably not the most important feature, but if you like to make video calls, it would be hard to survive without a well-functioning webcam.
 Run the application or log into Skype to conduct a test.

 11. Check software

-There are many programs fixed to specific computer.
+There are many programs fixed to a specific computer.
 If there is something special installed, consider a resale.
-Also, do not forget to ask about software in general, at least about operation system.
+Also, do not forget to ask about software in general, at least about operating system.